Obstructive Lung Diseases Overview Practice Questions

 23. What is the primary goal of treating COPD?

-To maximize ability to perform daily tasks.
+Maximize the ability to perform daily tasks.

-24. What are the two types of atelectasis?
+24. What are types of atelectasis?

 25. What is an acute exacerbation of COPD?

-26. What is Airway Hyperresponsiveness?
+26. What is airway hyperresponsiveness?

-27. What is Airway Inflammation?
+27. What is airway inflammation?

-Localized protective response to pathogens occurring within the routes for passage of air into and out of the lungs and invoking the release of mediators including mast cells, eosinophils, macrophage, epithelial cells, and T lymphocytes.
+Localized protective response to pathogens occurring within the routes for passage of air into and out of the lungs and invoking the release of mediators, including mast cells, eosinophils, macrophage, epithelial cells, and T lymphocytes.

-28. What is Airway Obstruction?
+28. What is airway obstruction?

 A state of abnormally slowed expiration, characterized most commonly by a decrease in FEV1.

-29. What is Asthma?
+29. What is asthma?

-30. What is a Bronchodilator?
+30. What is a bronchodilator?

-31. What is Bronchospasm?
+31. What is bronchospasm?

-32. What is Chronic Bronchitis?
+32. What is chronic bronchitis?

-33. What is Chronic Obstructive Pulmonary Disease?
+33. What is COPD?

-34. What is Emphysema?
+34. What is emphysema?

-35. What is Supplemental Oxygen?
+35. What is supplemental oxygen?

 Oxygen delivered at concentrations exceeding 21% to increase the amount circulating within the blood.

-36. Why do patients with Emphysema have a progressive difficulty with expiration?
+36. Why do patients with emphysema have a progressive difficulty with expiration?

 Air trapping and increased residual volume.